Original Short Story: "Sylvia's Sister Mule"

 Rises toward her day after day, like a terrible fish. —Sylvia Plath's "Mirror"

-Sylvia Branch washed her face, looked up at the mirror, as was her custom every morning, and noted, "Yes, there you are, you terrible Plathian fish, rising and rising."
+Sylvia Branch washed her face, looked up at her reflection in the mirror, as was her custom every morning, and noted, "Yes, there you are, you terrible Plathian fish, rising and rising."
 Next, she dressed, had her breakfast and ventured forth to work.

 "Hey, Suzette, any new arrivals?"
 Sylvia asked her boss and owner as she removed her gloves, coat and scarf, preparing for her day at Ye Old Book Shack, where she had spent the last ten years of her life.
 After leaving graduate school at Ball State University, where she had attempted to acquire a PhD in English, Sylvia found herself adrift but then became securely anchored in acquiring and selling used books to the other college students who frequented the local bookstores looking for the best deal on the material that would eventually lead to their own BAs, MAs, and PhDs from the fastidious English Department.